 However, it’s possible to mitigate this risk by being smart when buying, so let’s take a look at how to buy a used 4×4:

 Your eyes are the best tool you have to avoid buying a headache, even if you’re not an expert mechanic.
 A quick walk around the vehicle will give you a good idea of how it was treated and if there have been any collisions or accidents.
 You’ll also need to note the condition of the tires (and spare!), the interior (seats, etc.), and look underneath to make sure there are no fluids leaking from the differentials or the engine bay.

-Of course, even the most thorough visual inspection will miss underlying mechanical issues, so it’s important to get a pre-purchase inspection done by an independent shop that you trust.
+Of course, even the most thorough visual inspection will miss underlying mechanical issues, so it’s important to get a pre-purchase inspection of the used 4×4 done by an independent shop that you trust.
 They will be able to find any mechanical issues or upcoming expenses that your visual inspection (and even a test drive) may have missed.

 Aftermarket Parts or Mods

-If you’re comfortable with the vehicle after running through these steps, there’s a good chance that you’ll be happy with your purchase.
+If you’re comfortable with the vehicle after running through these steps, there’s a good chance that you’ll be happy with the purchase of your used 4×4.
 Of course, no used vehicle is without its risks, but taking extra steps ahead of time will help prevent a big headache down the road.